yuriyzotov/AuthMcv/README.md

 Auth and encryption in MVC project

-Demonstrate logoff users account by masteruser and AES encryption in js and decryption at backend
+Demonstrate logoff users account by master user and AES encryption in js and decryption at backend.
+Added RSA encryption also